 - Digital Intelligence (Digital Transformation, Internet Access, Industry 4.0 and Internet of Things)

-- Autonomous power supply (CO2 neutrality, planning security, safety for the environment)
+- Autonomous power supply (CO2 neutrality, planning security, environmental safety)

-Xpert.Digital delivers you here from the Smart AUDA series
+Xpert.Digital delivers to you here from the Smart AUDA series.

 - Autonomization of energy supply